axemanofic/dj-loguru/README.md

 # dj-loguru

-Simple logging application
+A simple logging application based on loguru

 ## Disclaimer

-> I know there is a module https://pypi.org/project/django-loguru/ and it might be a good fit for you.
+> I know there is a module [django-loguru](https://pypi.org/project/django-loguru/) and it might be a good fit for you.
 > But I decided to make my own module for learning "Middleware".

 ## Features

 * Middleware for logging exceptions
-* Decorator for logging exceptions

 ## Contents
 * [How install?](#how-install)